awsmhacks/cmxdocs/docs/smb/smb-host-enum.md

 ------------------------------------------------------------------------
 # Enumerate shares and access

+Attempts to authenticate to the target(s) and enumerate share access.

 |---------------+-------------+-------------+-------------+------------|
 | Multiple_Host | Requires DC | Requires LA | Requires DA | Opsec_safe |
 |---------------|-------------|-------------|-------------|------------|